Quote and fabulous humor by Einstein

 Regional map around Sandino, Guane

-Map - the peninsula before 'twas a park; note old road
+Map - the peninsula before 'twas a park

 LOCATION